🎯 Black-Box Uncertainty Quantification#

 # # alternative approach: directly score if responses already generated

-# results = bbuq.score(responses=responses, sampled_responses=sampled_responses)
+# results = bbuq.score(responses=responses, sampled_responses=sampled_responses, show_progress_bars=True)

 [8]: